 The 1940 Statement of Principles on Academic Freedom and Tenure prescribes that "during the probationary period a teacher should have the academic freedom that all other members of the faculty have."
 The Association's Recommended Institutional Regulations on Academic Freedom and Tenure prescribe further that all members of the faculty, whether tenured or not, are entitled to protection against illegal or unconstitutional discrimination by the institution, or discrimination on a basis not demonstrably related to the faculty member's professional performance...."
 A number of the rights of nontenured faculty members provide support for their academic freedom and protection against improper discrimination.
 They cannot, for example, be dismissed before the end of a term appointment except for adequate cause that has been demonstrated through academic due process-a right they share with tenured members of the faculty.
-If they assert that they have been given notice of nonreappointment in accordance with Regulation 10 of the Recommended Institutional Regulations.
+If they assert that they have been given notice of nonreappointment in violation of academic freedom or because of improper discrimination, they are entitled to an opportunity to establish their claim in accordance with Regulation 10 of the Recommended Institutional Regulations.
 They are entitled to timely notice of nonreappointment in accordance with the schedule prescribed in the statement on Standards for Notice of Nonreappointment.7